magoo/redteam-plan/README.md

 - Who will bridge communications with the Red Team, if there are honest questions from the Blue Team?
 (For example: "We think we found a separate breach")
 - Who will document the Red Team's pain points as the Blue Team mitigates? ("You kept removing our beacons and it was hard to get back, we didn't expect you'd find them all at once!")
 - If Incident Response is not progressing in a timely manner, who or how will indicators be leaked to the Blue Team?
+  - Will this be done in a tabletop format?
 - Are short term mitigations / long term preventative measures being collected as part of your incident response?

 ### Red Team Reveal
 The Blue Team will have all kinds of questions for the red team, and keeping this relationship healthy is critical.
 The red team should be viewed as an invaluable sparring partner.
+Better yet, a rabbit to chase.
 - Are the Red Team's actions during the attack phase very well documented and understood?
 - Has the incident response process missed any substantial Red Team actions?
 - Are there any IOC's or artifacts that are still beaconing or discoverable in the future?